reddog-io/RedDog.Search.Portal/README.md

 Sample management portal for Microsoft Azure Search which allows you to manage your indexes, import data and execute queries.
 Built with RedDog.Search, Autofac, AngularJS, ASP.NET Web API.

+The RedDog Search Portal is also available as a [Site Extension](http://fabriccontroller.net/blog/posts/new-site-extension-available-for-azure-web-sites-search-portal-for-azure-search/) for Azure Web SItes

 ## Getting Started

 ### Configuring the portal: